Data Standardization Worksheet

 There’s no universal answer to “What is a good ROAS?”
 ROAS depends on many things.
 Some industries have better ROAS than others.
 Some ad platforms have better ROAS than others.
 ROAS optimization often takes into account the organization’s previous performance.
 If your ROAS is going up steadily, then you’re doing well; if your ROAS is going up, you may have reached saturation, or you may need to change up your strategies.

 When you’re comparing ROAS on multiple platforms, you can easily see which platform has better spend.
 But it can be difficult to run all these calculations yourself.
-An advertising intelligence program can help you easily collect and analyze information, while also performing ROAS optimization for you.
+An Advertising Intelligence platform can help you easily collect and analyze information, while also performing ROAS optimization for you.

 Advertising Intelligence platforms make it easier to automate the process of advertising — and thereby making it possible for marketers to focus more on their product and their broader strategies.
 But the bottom line is that a “good ROAS” isn’t going to be universal to every company.
 As long as your performance is going up period-over-period, you’re likely doing well — and as long as you’re focusing on the highest ROAS opportunities, you’ll be able to optimize your strategies.